Japanese castle: Layout

 The primary method of defense lay in the arrangement of the baileys, called maru (丸) or kuruwa (曲輪).
 Maru, meaning 'round' or 'circle' in most contexts, here refers to sections of the castle, separated by courtyards.
 Some castles were arranged in concentric circles, each maru lying within the last, while others lay their maru in a row; most used some combination of these two layouts.
 Since most Japanese castles were built atop a mountain or hill, the topography of the location determined the layout of the maru.

 The "most central bailey", containing the keep, was called honmaru (本丸), and the second and third were called ni-no-maru (二の丸) and san-no-maru (三の丸) respectively.
 These areas contained the main tower and residence of the daimyō, the storerooms (kura 蔵 or 倉), and the living quarters of the garrison.
 Larger castles would have additional encircling sections, called soto-guruwa or sōguruwa.
 At many castles still standing today in Japan, only the honmaru remains.
-Nijō Castle in Kyoto is an interesting exception, in that the ni-no-maru still stands, while all that remains of the honmaru is the stone base.
+Nijō Castle in Kyoto is an interesting exception, in that the ni-no-maru remains largely intact, while all that remains of the honmaruare the stone walls and foundations, along with one gatehouse.